 The City supports a commonsense and meaningful approach to public safety policies that protect lives and property and foster trust in government.
-During the 2023 session, progress was made in this area but there is still more work to be done.
+During the 20234 session, progress was made in this area but there is still more work to be done.
 In collaboration with other Pierce County municipalities, the City requests the Legislature:

-- Provide tools to address auto theft and property crime, including increased state funding to grant programs to support regional enforcement and prosecution efforts; - 2) Make refinements to the restrictions on vehicular pursuits; - 3) Commit ongoing state funding for therapeutic courts to satisfy the new state drug possession law; and - 4) Supply stable state funding for co-responder programs, such as the City's Behavioral Health Contact Team.
+- Provide tools to address auto theft and property crime, including increased state funding to grant programs to support regional enforcement and prosecution efforts; - 2) Make refinements to the restrictions on vehicular pursuits to curbmotor vehicle thefts; - 3)2) Commit ongoing state funding for therapeutic courts to satisfy the new state drug possession law; - 4)3) Supply stable state funding for co-responder programs, such as the City's Behavioral Health Contact Team; and - 4) Amend state law to allow for a parent or guardian to provide consent for a juvenile to be interviewed by law enforcement to include consent to search property to resolve unsolved crimes and prevent future incidents. - 5)-Create programs to improve law enforcement retention, such as state